 d- What is the punishment for dumpster diving?

 There are no longer consequences for dumpster diving as it is not itself illegal.
 Police would be needing the warrant to search the trash cans at your home.
 The person could be arrested or ticketed for rummaging the dumpster at someone else property any building.
 The dumpster is interconnected to be the sole property of the stores so you shall refrain from the arrest by remaining on the safe side.
-An area that denotes that no trespassing is the area where you shall also not delve in the dumpster diving at such places.
+An area that denotes that no trespassing is the area where you shall also not delve at such places.